Join the Bands

 Yale Concert Band

 The Yale Concert Band, the musical center for the woodwind and brass world at Yale University, is best known for its varied repertoire, which spans from traditional marches, world premieres, and crowd favorites to the music of Glenn Miller and theatrical pieces (involving black lights, a fog machine, sunglasses and the biggest clarinet you’ve ever seen).
-Recent successes for the ensemble include the sold-out performance of our recreation of the Glenn Miller Band in Woolsey Hall, and a 2011 concert in Carnegie Hall, in which the band premiered a Horn Concerto and performed a Chinese cantata with a chorus of over a 100 singers.
+Recent successes for the ensemble include the sold-out performance of our recreation of the Glenn Miller Band in Woolsey Hall, and a 2011 concert in Carnegie Hall, in which the band premiered a French horn concerto and performed a Chinese cantata with a chorus of over 100 singers.

 Yale Jazz Ensemble

 The Yale Jazz Ensemble is a 17-piece “big band” that performs a wide variety of music, from Yale’s Benny Goodman archives to the newest, most progressive jazz compositions.
 The group has performed in the U.S. and internationally at such noted venues as New York’s Village Vanguard and Iridium Jazz Club, and London’s Ronnie Scott’s, and has played with or opened for the Mingus Big Band, the Mel Lewis Jazz Orchestra, the Toshiko Akiyoshi/Lew Tabackin Big Band, the World Saxophone Quartet, Jane Ira Bloom, Jimmy Owens, and Branford Marsalis.
-Last year, the YJE was featured in the University’s two-day jazz festival, “Jazz: A Celebration of America’s Sound,” performing a full concert and clinics with Wayne Escoffery and Wynton Marsalis.
+In 2017, the YJE was featured in the University’s two-day jazz festival, “Jazz: A Celebration of America’s Sound,” performing a full concert and clinics with Wayne Escoffery and Wynton Marsalis.

 Yale Precision Marching Band